Will-Gale/dotnet-core-auth-api/README.md

-THis .NET Core Authentication API was created to be consumed by a Vue.js and Tailwindcss frontend.
+This .NET Core Authentication API was created to be consumed by a Vue.js and Tailwindcss frontend.

 ~
 ~